DECODEproject/iotencoder/README.md

 # iotencoder

-Implementaton of proposed datastore interface for the DECODE IoTPilot/Scale Model.
+Implementaton of proposed stream encoder interface for the DECODE IoTPilot/Scale Model.

+This component is responsible for subscribing to MQTT topics representing streams of data from a device, encoding the incoming data and writing it to a datastore.

 Uses an experimental template structure from here: https://github.com/thingful/go-build-template